LeonisX/yoda-stories-translation-tool/documents/demo.md

 * World Control
 * S&tatistics

-Loading and saving gameplay is completely blocked.
+Loading and saving gameplay completely blocked.

 Moreover, even if they are enabled in the PE resource editor, the game will disable them again during the loading process.